krakowski/gradle-jextract/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: ":wrench: Feature Request"
+name: 'Feature Request'
-about: Propose a new feature
+about: 'Propose a new feature'
 title: ''
-labels: enhancement
+labels: 'enhancement'
 assignees: ''

 ---